Historically, any property listed for sale in the Forest area generally attracts large interest

 Purchasers rely on brochures as a solid reminder of properties.
 Shields Gillman Brochures are produced on high gloss paper with excellent presentation of the property and may have floor plans printed on the reverse to remind buyers of the layout.

 Shields Gillman recommend value for money marketing, and do not support advertising for advertising for advertising’s sake.
-Most agents will agree that the internet draws the majority of enquiry, however when it comes to marketing expenditure, there campaign has a majority in print advertising typically to promote there ego in the local paper such as the Manly Daily.
+Most agents agree that the internet draws the majority of enquiries, however when it comes to marketing expenditure, their campaign has a majority in print advertising, typically to promote their ego in the local paper such as the Manly Daily.
 Local media is read by locals who just like to keep abreast of what is happening in their area.
 Real purchasers respond through the Internet and the Herald.
-Our print marketing campaign will expose your property to millions more buyers through the Sydney Morning Herald with colour display advertising at a fraction at the cost of local marketing only.
+Our print marketing campaign exposes your property to millions more potential buyers through the Sydney Morning Herald, with colour display advertising at a fraction at the cost of local marketing only.
 Should you request advertising in the Wentworth Courier, we can of course arrange that in your campaign.

 In appointing Shields Gillman, you are ensuring that the marketing of your property is handled effectively.
 Our philosophy is to market only properties that we believe in.
 As we are a specialist independent agency, you will find that we do not take on large numbers of property for sale, just to have them “on our books”.
 We are therefore able to respond to and actively market to and follow up buyer enquiry.
 No sharing our time with 10’s of other properties for sale.

 Buyers respond to marketing at any time of the day or night, by phone, email or drop-in.
 All enquiries are handled personally and not diverted to a voice mail service.
 If a message needs to be left, it is done with a live message service and responded to promptly.